If you’ve landed a job in China, you’ll need a China work visa and for that you will need to undergo a medical checkup at a Chinese hospital.

 Whilst to some people, such reactions may understandably seem a little inappropriate or even rude, they are not meant to be disrespectful and are simply a reflection of the fact that most Chinese people are simply not used to foreigners and their appearance.
 In fact many Chinese feel a little shy around foreigners and such reactions are often made out of sheer nervousness.

 Similarly, if you can speak Chinese, prepare to hear some very direct remarks from hospital staff about your appearance.
 You may or may not find these amusing, but they can be used as an icebreaker and staff will most likely express surprise that you can speak their language when you respond to their comments!

 The procedure must be paid for and, your employer may send someone to accompany you to the hospital and they will most likely take care of that.
 In Shanghai and Beijing you may be on your own and have to cover the initial expense.
 Make sure you collect your receipt or fapiao when you make your payment so you can get reimbursement from your employer later.

 In China, the term “work visa” is often used by expats to describe the paperwork needed to remain in China longer term to enable you to have a job and live.
 But the actual document you end up with is a residence permit which is a sticker in your passport and enables you to freely leave and enter China for up to a year before it is renewed.

 The good news is that renewal does not require another medical exam – but make sure that you start the renewal process in good time, as such matters can take longer than anticipated in China and overstaying one’s visa expiration date does not go down well with customs and can affect access to the country in the future.

-So make sure you have adequate health insurance during your time in China by calling us here at China Expat Health or contacting us online today for a free quote.
+So make sure you have adequate health insurance during your time in China by calling us here at China Expat Health or filling out the for today for a free personalized medical insurance comparison.